 In light of the Covid-19 pandemic, and in a departure from previous academic years and previously published information, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the academic year 2020/21.

 These changes include the implementation of a hybrid teaching approach during 2020/21.
 Detailed information on all changes is available at: https://www.surrey.ac.uk/coronavirus/course-changes.
 This webpage sets out information relating to general University changes, and will also direct you to consider additional specific information relating to your chosen programme.

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This module will explore the interconnection between concepts of immersive performance and forms of participation in a theatrical experience.
-It will emphasise active exploration of the practices by which participation is facilitated.
-Students will also examine the structure and form of a variety of immersive performances.
-The teaching of this module will be workshop-based.
+It will emphasise active exploration of the practices by which participation is facilitated and will look both at and beyond the Eurocentric immersive genre to explore practice by a diverse range of artists and practitioners.

 Guildford School of Acting